raspberrypilearning/create-your-own-world/en/step_3.md

 ![screenshot](images/world-starter.png)

-The player will use the arrow keys to move around.
-When the player presses the up arrow, you need to tell the sprite to move up, so that it moves in the right direction.
+The player will use the arrow keys to move the player sprite around.
+When the player presses the up arrow, you need to tell the player sprite to move up, so that it moves in the right direction.

 + Add this code to the `player` sprite: